 Flange Material Grades Guide

 This guide brings together the common forging grades used for carbon steel, stainless steel, duplex and alloy steel flanges.
-It is written for maintenance engineers, project teams and buyers who need a quick way to compare minimum mechanical properties and typical service conditions before selecting a flange material.
+It is written for maintenance engineers, project teams and buyers who need a quick way to compare minimum mechanical properties, chemistry ranges and typical service conditions before selecting a flange material.

 Flange Material Families Overview

 Most project specifications start by defining a material family.
-From there, you choose the exact ASTM/ASME grade based on pressure–temperature, corrosion and toughness requirements.
+From there, you choose the exact ASTM / ASME grade based on pressure-temperature requirements, corrosion risk, operating environment and toughness targets.
 The cards below summarise how the main forging families are normally used in flange production.

 Austenitic Stainless Steel